google/badwolf/docs/command_line_tool.md

 $ bw help
 ```

-This command will list of available options already.
+This command will list available options.
 Also, you can always type

 ```
 $ bw help COMMAND